robertjspencer/robertjspencer.github.io/index.md

 # Introduction

-The aim of this portfolio is to show that I: am capable of analytical and critical thinking, have the soft skills necessary for the position, and am learning and using the technical skills required - hopefully to land a job in this field.
+The aim of this portfolio is to show that I: am capable of analytical and critical thinking, have the soft skills necessary for the position, and am learning and using the technical skills required - hopefully to land a job in analytics eventually.

 Learned skills:
 - SQL